Orasund/littleWorldPuzzler/devlog3.md

 Why do i even need a stylesheet, you might ask.
 Well there are two things that are impossible to do without: styling the body node and styling buttons.

-Im setting the height of the body to 100%, so that i can just ignore it afterwards.
+I'm setting the height of the body to 100%, so that i can just ignore it going forward.

 For styling buttons i like to just add a generic filter over it.
 This way i can still individually style different buttons and get the animations for hovering, focusing and activating for free.